Code-Institute-Submissions/gillyshop/README.md

 Millennial Pink is a one stop shop for Irish shoppers to find everything for the millennials in their life.
 It is intended to be a destination where people can find very specific items rather than a broader website like Society 6.
 Millennials are blamed for ruining so many things and this site celebrates their unique interests and looks at what might appeal to them in ironic ways, like avocado toast Christmas ornaments and llamas wearing hats.

 Most of my ideas begin as a visual representation in my head which is how Starry Starry Night began.
 I could see the exact type of font I wanted and so built the initial homepage around that in my head.
 When it evolved into Millennial Pink, I kept the visual framework the same and just adjusted the font to something more 'millennial'.
 My early drawings can be found in the [mockups](https://github.com/oheag2/gillyshop/tree/master/mockups) section.
-I knew I wanted to keep the site layout clean and simple with a focus on some of the key art pieces to create really nice visual entrance to the site.
+I knew I wanted to keep the site layout clean and simple with a focus on some of the key art pieces to create a really nice visual entrance to the site.
 I made some wireframes to get an idea of how I wanted it to look and then began building the site.
 Further explanations can be found on my [mockup guide](https://github.com/oheag2/gillyshop/blob/master/mockups/djangomockup.pdf) and in the [mockups folder](https://github.com/oheag2/gillyshop/blob/master/mockups)

 I wanted to somehow make the website pink but also be user friendly and not garish so I found a very light pink that wouldn’t be too overpowering.
-The font and look of thr website were very important to me so I spent a lot of time choosing correct fonts and eventually found one online for the header as well as picking a Google font for the main body.
+The font and look of the website were very important to me so I spent a lot of time choosing correct fonts and eventually found one online for the header as well as picking a Google font for the main body.
 While I kept the main body a very light pink, I brought in other slightly brighter shades of pink for extra elements like buttons and navigation elements, as well as light grey and white.

 ### User stories:
 #### User A – A student